psenough/assisted_performer/README.md

 The system can also listen in to TSPS OSC connections and bind parameters to blob tracking values.
 (TODO: module easy to configure the binding)

-There is a master webpage available to see all parameters currently available.
+There is a [http://localhost/master](master) webpage available to see all parameters currently available.

 The system sends back the audio parameters via MIDI interface.